alexbelgium/hassio-addons/code-server/README.md

-# Hassio Add-ons by alexbelgium: doublecommander
+# Hassio Add-ons by alexbelgium: code-server

 ## About

-Double Commander is a free cross platform open source file manager with two panels side by side.
-It is inspired by Total Commander and features some new ideas.
+Code-server is VS Code running on a remote server, accessible through the browser.

-This addon is based on the [docker image](https://github.com/linuxserver/docker-doublecommander) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/code-server) from linuxserver.io.

 ## Installation